YOUR GUIDE TO CARD SKIMMING

 There are programs on the market that can help to prevent card testing attacks on your website.

 - Captcha1.
 Captcha is a type of challenge or response test used to check if the user is human.
-Contact your Online Payment Gateway provide and ask them to add Captcha to your payment or checkout page.
+Contact your online payment gateway provider and ask them to add Captcha to your payment or checkout page.

 - Fraud Guard1.
 Fraud Guard helps to detect and block fraud for your business.
 Contact your Online Payment Gateway to see if Fraud Guard is available.

 - 3D Secure1.
-3D Secure is a protocol that provides extra protection for merchants and customers for online payments.
+3D Secure is a tool that provides extra protection for merchants and customers for online payments.
 3D Secure is used to authenticate the cardholder during payment processing, like entering a PIN for an ATM or EFTPOS transaction.
-Contact our Merchant Helpdesk on 1800 029 749 to see if you can use 3D Secure
+Contact your payment gateway provider to see if you can use 3D Secure.

 - Identifying and blocking IP addresses from fraudsters